Aulin34/dnd-quartz/content/public/Characters/NPCs/Known NPCs/Bombshell.md

 ### **Notes**

-- Wields a massive canon
+- Wields a massive cannon

 - Really wanted to kill a blue bird outside of the [[Mysterious Stone Tower]].